elsemikk/Wren_popgen/1_process_sequences.md

+# Processing sequencing data

 This page details the bioinformatics pipeline used to obtain the genotype dataset from the raw GBS sequencing data.
 This includes demultiplexing and trimming the sequences, mapping to the reference genome, calling genotypes, and filtering the SNP dataset.

-**Input:**: raw `.fastq` files with sequencing data for all individuals **Output**: `*.012NA`, `*.indv`, and `*.pos` files containing the genotype data for all samples
+**Input**: raw `.fastq` files with sequencing data for all individuals
+**Output**: `*.012NA`, `*.indv`, and `*.pos` files containing the genotype data for all samples

 # Step 1: Demultiplex the data

 The starting data are raw fastq files.
 First, the data was demultiplexed using the perl script `GBS_demultiplexer_30base.pl` (the code for this script is at the bottom of this page).
-This uses a text file (`extras/barcodes_PAWR_WIWR.txt` which lists two columns: the first lists the sample names, and the second lists the barcode sequence for that sample.
+This requires as input a text file (`extras/barcodes_PAWR_WIWR.txt` which lists two columns: the first lists the sample names, and the second lists the barcode sequence for that sample.

+Here is the code to run the demultiplexing step:
 ```bash
 #### 26 January 2017
 # Starting the analysis of PAWR / WIWR GBS sequencing reads, from library prepared by Else Mikkelsen